Jarnail Singh (politician, born 1981): Early Involvement

 In 2011, when Arvind Kejriwal along with numerous other activists joined Anna Hazare to form the India Against Corruption (IAC) group, it brought Singh’s attention and he started participating in the movement, which sparked his interest in social activism.
 The IAC demanded enactment of the Jan Lokpal Bill, which would result in a strong ombudsman.
 The campaign evolved into the 2011 Indian anti-corruption movement.
 One of the major criticisms directed at the Jan Lokpal activists was that they had no right to dictate terms to the elected representatives.
 As a result, Arvind Kejriwal and other activists including Singh decided to enter politics and contest elections.In November 2012, they formally launched the Aam Aadmi Party.

 Punjab Elections 2022

 Jarnail Singh was appointed the in-charge of AAP Punjab unit ahead of the 2022 Punjab Assembly elections.

 Delhi Elections

 In December 2013, the newly formed Aam Aadmi Party contested elections for the first time and thereby Jarnail Singh won the elections and became the “Youngest Sikh MLA” of Delhi Legislative Assembly.
 He defeated Rajiv Babbar, the son of 3-time MLA OP Babbar, by over 2000 votes.

 In the same year, Jarnail was elected as the chairman of the District Development Committee.

 The AAP minority government dissolved 49 days after the 2013 elections and a period of President's Rule commenced.
 In 2014, he was appointed the first President of AAP youth wing.

-At the subsequent elections in February 2015, 2020 and 2025, Singh was re-elected elected as MLA for Tilak Nagar.
+At the subsequent elections in February 2015, 2020 and 2025, Singh was re-elected as MLA for Tilak Nagar.

+Jarnail Singh won the Tilak Nagar election in 2025.